Summer Innovation Institute 2016 was a great success!

 - Partner with ATS in building partnership and community of users and share outcomes with the group and at future events

-Tenured or tenure-track faculty that are interested in enhancing their online Blackboard courses will benefit greatly from this workshop.
+Tenured or tenure-track faculty interested in enhancing your Blackboard courses will benefit greatly from this workshop.
 Ask yourself the following questions to see if this program is for you:

 - Are you interested in taking your Blackboard course to the next level, or in redesigning your course to make it more interactive and user-friendly?